-Roles in Archive: New Museum Curator, Staff Member, Author, Moderator, Nm Director, Organizer, Panelist, Speaker
+Roles in Archive: New Museum Curator, Staff Member, Author, Moderator, Nm Director, Occurrence Presenter, Organizer, Panelist, Presenter, Speaker

 Lisa Phillips has been the Director of the New Museum since 1999.
 Since that time, the New Museum has grown into a major international cultural destination with a roster of critically acclaimed exhibitions with artists like William Kentridge, Cildo Miereles, Paul McCarthy, Paul Chan, Elizabeth Peyton, George Condo, Chris Burden, Carsten Holler, Rosemarie Trockel, and Chris Ofili.
 It has also become a nexus of innovation in the field, with its award winning educational programs; leading edge art and technology initiatives and innovative platforms to explore an expanded idea of culture and an expanded role for museums.
 Over the past eighteen years, Phillips has quadrupled the size of the Museum’s attendance, board, staff, and budget.
 She conceived and realized a major expansion of the Museum’s first dedicated building, which opened on the Bowery in 2007, designed by the leading Japanese architects, SANAA, who went on to win the Pritzker Prize.
 The Museum quickly became a catalyst for the transformation of the Bowery and surrounding neighborhoods, inspiring Phillips to found Ideas City, and international festival on the future city as well as NEW INC, the first museum-led incubator for art, technology and design.
 She is currently leading a second major capital project to double the Museum’s size.